jaredbwasserman/drift/README.md

    1. Probably need to update the existing retail function in case it's no longer accurate
 1. Update FixMinimapDependentFrames functions if original code changed over time
 1. Add scaling support for WorldMapFrame
-1. Remove delay for Guild & Communities (retail) and Blizzard Groups (classic)
+1. Remove delay for Blizzard Groups (classic)
 1. Configurable variables
    1. Opacity while moving and scaling
    1. Max and min scale